whatyouhide/elixir-love-at-first-sip/slides.md

 ???

-If you understand how an Erlang process works, then you will see all the power of this language.

-The first thing to keep in mind is that *an Erlang/Elixir process is not an OS process*.
-It is entirely handled by the VM, allowing processes to:

-- be very lightweight
-- behave consistently over different OSs

 A process is created by **spawning** a function.
+Obviously, spawning is asynchronous (or it wouldn't make sense, right?).